pulumi/docs/reference/pkg/nodejs/@pulumi/pulumi/index.md

 If you need have multiple Outputs and a single Output is needed that combines both set of resources, then 'pulumi.all' should be used instead.

-This function will only be called execution of a 'pulumi update' request.
+This function will only be called execution of a 'pulumi up' request.
 It will not run during 'pulumi preview' (as the values of resources are of course not known then).
 It is not available for functions that end up executing in the cloud during runtime.
 To get the value of the Output during cloud runtime execution, use `get()`.